About play and cognitive development for school-age children

 That’s because children at play are solving problems, creating, experimenting, thinking and learning all the time.

 Playing with you is still important too.
-When you play with your child, you can help your child learn new things or practise what they’re learning at school.
+When you play with your child, you can help them learn new things or practise what they’re learning at school.
 For example, if you and your child are playing a board game, you can practise numeracy skills by adding up your points.

 Thinking ability and self-esteem are closely linked at this age.
 Worries, big and small, can easily distract your child from thinking clearly and learning.
-Fear of failure or being made fun of can also become barriers.
-Taking the time to talk with your child can help them overcome these worries.
+Fear of failure or being made fun of at school can also become barriers.
+It can help to talk with your child about their worries and let them know how brave they are for trying new things at school.

-What to expect: cognitive development in school-age children
+What to expect: cognitive development and play in school-age children

 School-age children can absorb new information quickly and are excited by learning.

-With time, practice and experience, school-age children will probably:
+With time, practice and experience, your child will probably:

 - collect items like cards or shells, and enjoy grouping them

-- be able to read on their own from about seven years old
+- be able to read on their own from about 7 years old

-- be able to tell the time from seven or eight years
+- be able to tell the time at 7-8 years

 - know left from right